Skip to main content

 • There are more harms than benefits to taking the medication.

-You should not drive if are drowsy or confused because of our medication.
+You should not drive if are drowsy or confused because of your medication.
 You are more likely to feel drowsy at the start of treatment and when you have a dose increase.
 So it is sensible not to drive if you have just started taking an opioid, or if the dose has been increased.
 Once you are settled on the dose, if you do not have any side-effects which might affect your ability to drive, you may return to driving.
 It is your responsibility to judge whether you are fit to drive.

 It's illegal to drive if you're unfit to do so because of prescribed opioid drugs.
 The police can stop you and make you do a 'field impairment assessment' if they think you're on drugs.
 This is a series of tests - eg, asking you to walk in a straight line.
-If they think you're unfit to drive because of taking drugs, you'll be arrested and will have to take a blood or urine test at a police station.
-Anyone with opiate and dependence should stop driving and inform the DVLA, who will remove their licence for at least six months.
+If they think you're unfit to drive because of taking drugs (including prescribed drugs), you'll be arrested and will have to take a blood or urine test at a police station.
+Anyone with opiate dependence should stop driving and inform the DVLA, who will remove their licence for at least six months.

 Some weak opioids are available to buy over the counter at a pharmacy.
 This is mainly in the form of a low dose of codeine in combination with paracetamol.
 The dose is lower than the dose usually prescribed by doctors.